-We are pleased to announce the 12 recipients for the 2022 Wherewithal Grants.
+We're pleased to announce the 12 recipients for 2022 Wherewithal Grants.
 Each artist or artist collective was awarded $5,000 for either a collaborative project or research.

 The recipients of Research Grants recipients are: Rasha Abdulhadi, Safiyah Cheatam & Hope Willis, Larry Cook, Deirdre Darden, Rex Delafkaran, Monica Jahan Bose, and Armando Lopez-Bircann.
 The Project Grants recipients are: Fabiola Ching & Mayah Lovell, Ayana Zaire Cotton, Dirt, Imogen-Blue Hinojosa, and Naoko Wowsugi.
 Over the next year, these artists will organize projects and conduct research around fascinating and timely topics such as club photography, queering Palestinian embroidery, climate injustice, O-1 artist visas, and worldbuilding through Black aesthetics.